salbrecht-mungil/holiday-planner/README.md

 # Assumptions

-- Once the API is connected to a UI certain variables, e.g. employee_id would be retrieved from there.
-- vacation_start_date <= vacation_end_date will be handled through the UI.
+- Eventually the API would retrieve certain variables such as the employee_id and manager_id from an authentication layer.
+For simplicity this is currently represented through query parameters.
+- At present the vacation dates are handled as vacation_start_date <= vacation_end_date.
-- Annual leave is assigned per calendar year (if this is not the case the calculations would have to be amended)
+- Annual leave is assigned per calendar year (if this is not the case the calculations will have to be amended)

-# Steps to build the APIs
+# Planning the assignment

-1. Create a database with examples to be able to test code whilst writing.
-    - Create three tables: employees, managers, holidays
-    - Connect tables through relationships:
+First I was reading about and non-relational or relational databases such as MongoDB and SQL.
+I decided that an SQL relational database (I chose PostgreSQL) is the most suitable for the assignment since the data are well structured and relationships between tables can easily be formed.

+My design for the database contains three tables which are connected through Foreign Keys to represent the following relationships:
         - employees -> managers = Many_To_One
         - employees -> holidays = One_To_Many
         - managers -> holidays = One-To-Many

+To be able to represent my data models with objects and query those entities, I decided to connect the APIs with the database through an Object Relational Mapper.
+Since SQLAlchemy is well documented I thought this was a suitable tool for my task.

+To start with, I created the folder `holiday_database` containing all files necessary to create a new database containing the three tables with examples.
-2. Create the model(s) for the database - this will be used by both APIs
+Then I built the model(s) (see `model.py`) for the database which would eventually be used for both APIs.
-3. Create one API for employees and one for managers
+Finally I built two APIs, one to be used by employees called `worker.py` and one by managers called `manager.py`.

 # Tech stack:

 - Python3.9
 - pipenv for dependencies
 - Flask for the API
+- Docker to create PostgreSQL instance

 # Instructions for running the API